lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 The example files can be found in the ``share/doc/coriolis2/examples/scripts/`` directory (under the the root of the |Coriolis| installation).

-The code needed to run it through the |cgt| viewer as been added.
+The code needed to run it through the |cgt| viewer has been added.
 For the explanation of that part of the code, refer to `5.
 Make a script runnable through cgt`_.